bbc/simorgh/docs/Creating-Components.md

 * index.jsx - defines the component
 * index.stories.jsx - defines variations of the component.
+* index.test.jsx - describe how to take "snapshots" to protect against regressions to the component.

-Work locally within these two files - the Storybook pattern library will be updated automatically with hot module reloading - to create the component front-end you need.
+Work locally within these first two files - the Storybook pattern library will be updated automatically with hot module reloading - to create the component front-end you need.

 NB: we try to build "AMP-first", but this is difficult in practice because we are unable to inject the AMP dependency into Storybook.
 For now, check the AMP output manually in Part 2 of the process.
 Simorgh currently only supports one 'view' of components; components which require a different implementation for AMP must wait for the outcome of our [AMP/canonical component investigation](https://github.com/BBC-News/simorgh/issues/884).

+Once you're happy with how your component looks (in all its variants), work on your index.test.jsx file to take snapshots of them.
+If the structure of the component changes in the future, the unit test suite will fail.

 Once done, make a PR - this first step will need code review and UX QA.